February music lesson resources provide a treasure chest of teaching opportunities.

 These MTR Natalie Cole Resources will give you plenty of music activities to choose from to celebrate the life and music of this talented lady.

 A fun compare and contrast listening activity is to listen to 'Pink Cadillac'.
-First recorded by 'The Boss, Bruce Springsteen, Natalie's cover version changed some of the music elements.
+First recorded by 'The Boss, Bruce Springsteen, Natalie's cover version changed some music elements.

 I created a Compare and Contrast sheet for this activity.
 Grab your FREE copy by clicking the image below.

-John Williams is an American composer who created some of the most iconic film scores.
+John Williams, an American composer, created some of the most iconic film scores.
 He scored more than a hundred films.

 Williams was born in Long Island, New York, studied piano at the Julliard School of Music, and worked as a jazz pianist.

-John Williams' has composed the music for close to eighty films and has composed some of the most famous themes ever written for cinema.
-These include Harry Potter, Jaws, Close Encounters of the Third Kind, ET – the Extraterrestrial, Jurassic Park, the Star Wars Pre-episode.
+John Williams' has composed the music for nearly eighty films and some of the most famous themes ever written for cinema.
+These include Harry Potter, Jaws, Close Encounters of the Third Kind, ET – the Extraterrestrial, Jurassic Park, and the Star Wars Pre-episode.